 We set the time for 6 PM that evening.
 No problem, right?
 Wrong.
 The house at that point had 2 weeks worth of packages, packaging, and general disorder that needed to be cleaned.
 I spent the next six hours of my day cleaning up the entire house in preparation for the doggy play date.

 The meeting itself went super smoothly.
-Nala and George got along spectacularly, and in the end it was established that it would be super special awesome for Nala and George to have each other to keep entertained while their owners were away.
+Nala and G got along spectacularly, and in the end it was established that it would be super special awesome for Nala and G to have each other to keep entertained while their owners were away.

-As soon as George and his owner left, I intended to hop on the computer.
+As soon as G and his owner left, I intended to hop on the computer.
 It was early (7:15) and Michael and I had decided to take advantage of a special discounted rate Rosetta Stone was advertising to us.
 I wanted to get started on the class to see how I liked it, but it was like a wave of exhaustion washed over me and I couldn't imagine sitting up and using the brain power required to continue practicing a new language.
 Instead I opted to sloppily make the bed (all linens had been washed in my frantic scurry to get the house to better conditions) and try and sleep.

 As the night wore on the fever crept in and I was miserable.
 When I get fevers, my skin becomes super sensitive to touch, pressure, anything.
 Any little movement that adjusted the blankets on my skin hurt.
 Swallowing hurt.
 Thinking hurt.
 M got home from work to a very miserable looking Liz.